athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Living Sun-Spire.md

     desc: "`pf2:1` Sunfire Beam +28 (fire, magical, range increment 100 feet)\n__Damage__  3d8 + 11 fire"

   - name: "Beam of the Seven Suns"
     desc: "`pf2:2` (divine,fire) The sun-spire collects solar energy and uses the energy to create a deadly beam of fire.
-It fires the beam in a 120-foot line, dealing 11d8 fire damage to all creatures in the line (DC 33 Reflex check save).
+It fires the beam in a @Template[line|distance:120], dealing 11d8 fire damage to all creatures in the line (DC 33 Reflex check save).
 The concentrated beam ignites everything in its path, including the air, creating a wall of burning flame along the line that continues to burn until the end of the sun-spire's next turn.
 This wall has the effects of a 5th-rank [[Spells/Wall of Fire|Wall of Fire]] spell, dealing 5d6 fire damage to any creature that crosses the wall or occupies the wall's area at the start of its turn.
 The sun-spire can't use the Beam of the Seven Suns again for 1d4 rounds, although rounds it's not in sunlight don't count toward this number."

   - name: "[[Bestiary Ability Glossary/Trample|Trample]]"
     desc: "`pf2:3`  Large or smaller, arm, DC 33 Reflex check\n\n* * *\n"